stachujone5/telemedi-recruitment-task/README.md

 ### Building and Running with Docker Compose

+Important Note: The Docker Compose configuration provided already includes dummy environment data, so there is no need for an additional .env file.
+You can directly proceed with the following steps.

 To build and run the app using Docker Compose:

 1. Build and start the Docker containers using Docker Compose: